Track mileage automatically

 • Education: Business-related education and training expenses are deductible.

-• Meals: As long as you avoid excessively glamorous meals, you can deduct 50% of business meal expenses.
+• Meals: If you avoid excessively glamorous meals, you can deduct 50% of business meal expenses.

 • Business travel: Deduct travel expenses related to business.
 Read more about small business travel expenses in our dedicated article.